jowen388/Optical-Trapping-Code/README.md

 ## Running the tests

-There are three main programmes.
+There are three main programs.

 ### 1. POSITION.py

-To use this programme, you can select the length of time you want the test to run for and the name which you would like the saved data to be called here:
+To use this program, you can select the length of time you want the test to run for and the name which you would like the saved data to be called here:

 ```
 #************************************************